 John assumed the worst: that his best friend was mad at him and didn’t want anything to do with him.
 In reality, she wasn’t mad at him at all—he was simply texting her old number.
 John caused himself unnecessary distress by assuming the worst: he engaged in the fortune telling distortion, one of many negative thinking patterns.

-Your therapist will teach you about negative thinking patterns, but most importantly help you understand how you can change your thoughts to make a happier, healthier, and even more realistic life.
+Your therapist will teach you about negative thinking patterns, but most importantly help you understand how you can change your thoughts to make a happier, healthier life.
 This proves helpful when it comes to controlling one’s anxiety, depression, and harmful habits like drinking or gambling.

 Who Should Pursue CBT?
 Who Can It Help?